 Actions Performed by User:

 User’s actions on a particular object, in this case Account List Applet, including the time taken for each operation.
 This information is extremely useful in targeting performance improvements.

 Tracking a User’s Session:

-This pie chart reveals the number of times a user accessed the application in a given time frame.
-By comparing this data with usage information from other logins, it is possible to determine the frequency of usage among groups.
+By comparing the number of times a user accessed the application in a given time frame with usage information from other logins, it’s possible to determine the frequency of usage among groups.

 A major goal of this blog is to connect with other developers and share experiences.
 Have you benefited from this hidden treasure in Siebel OOB to overcome challenges and magnify efficiencies in your organization?
 What issues have you faced with the Siebel application, and how did you address them?
 We value your comments and your insights.

 This post is written by Srikanth Keesara, a Senior Siebel Architect at SoftClouds.
 Srikanth has 11+ years of experience on CRM in general and Siebel in particular.
 He has experience working in Siebel versions 6.3, 7.5, 7.8, 8.0 and 126.96.36.199 , plus IP2014/2015 and IP2016.
 Srikanth has worked on multiple technologies and holds certifications in Salesforce CRM, Oracle CPQ and Oracle Commerce Cloud.